Coronavirus COVID-19 Updates: uc.edu/publichealth

 Our conference schedule is set for every Thursday afternoon from approximately 3-6 PM.
 We begin our year with the Pre-summer Lecture Series, given by the Program Director, to help new fellows transition cover from being an Internal Medicine Resident to being

 a G.I. consultant.
-These lectures discuss professionalism, how to be an outstanding consultant, the role of teamwork in endoscopy, how to obtain proper informed consent, how to disclose an adverse event and the ergonomics of endoscopy including a endoscopy
+These lectures discuss professionalism, how to be an outstanding consultant, the role of teamwork in Endoscopy, how to obtain proper informed consent, how to disclose an adverse event, and the Ergonomics of Endoscopy including an Endoscopy

 simulation session.
 Following that, there is the Summer Lecture series which covers all of the G.I. emergencies and then the regular conference schedule for the year begins.